avifarah/RotatePictures/README.md

 The value part of the entry should contain the directory where the pictures are.
 Do not worry about subdirectories, the software will crawl through the subdirectories and look for pictures, then display them in a random rotating fashion.

-If your pictures are spread over multiple directories, then separate them with a semicolon.
-So, if you have pictures in the following directories: “C:\MyPictures”, “D:\YourPictures” and “C:\RandomDirectory\FarOut\FunnyPics” then the **Initial Folders** entry will look like:
+If your pictures are spread over multiple directories, then separate the directories with a semicolon.
+So if, for example, you have pictures in the following directories: “C:\MyPictures”, “D:\YourPictures” and “C:\RandomDirectory\FarOut\FunnyPics” then the **Initial Folders** entry will look like:

 ```<add key="Initial Folders" value=" C:\MyPictures;D:\YourPictures;C:\RandomDirectory\FarOut\FunnyPics" />```